markaggar/ha-media-index/README.md

 The integration uses `pymediainfo` (Python package) which requires the `libmediainfo` system library.
 You have two options:

 1. **Automatic Installation** (Recommended for Home Assistant OS/Supervised): Enable the `auto_install_libmediainfo` option in integration configuration.
-The integration will automatically install the library when the option is enabled (no restart needed to trigger installation).
-After successful installation, the integration automatically reloads itself and video metadata extraction is immediately enabled - no restart required! ⚠️ **Note**: After each Home Assistant core upgrade, the library will be automatically reinstalled on the next restart (the option stays enabled) and the integration will auto-reload again.
+The integration will automatically install the library during setup if it's missing - no restart or reload needed!
+Video metadata extraction is available immediately when the integration finishes loading. ⚠️ **Note**: After each Home Assistant core upgrade, the library will be automatically reinstalled during the next restart (the option stays enabled).

 2. **Manual Installation**: Install `libmediainfo` yourself (instructions below).
 After installation, manually reload the integration in Settings → Devices & Services → Media Index → ⋮ → Reload.